UI Design6-minute read

 This one is a remix of Morgan’s location service icon.
 Simply draw one square, then pull the bottom left point in a diagonal direction, moving upward until you pass the opposite point.

-Tip: Use rounded corner on that tipping point to soften the look - adjust the “corner radius” value in the “Transform” option panel while the point is selected.
+Tip: Add a slight corner radius to that tipping point to soften the look.
+In Illustrator, adjust the corner radius in the Transform panel while the point is selected.
+In Figma, drag the corner handle inward in Edit Object mode.

 Just like the funnel icon but at a 90 degree rotation.